Why Is The Stator Core Lamination?

 Materials used in Lamination

-At Motorneo, We commonly use electrical steel, nickel alloys, and cobalt alloys to manufacture electrical machine stators and rotor iron cores.
-Here is our detailed introduction to the three materials:
+At Motorneo, We commonly use electrical steel, amorphous alloys, nickel alloys, and cobalt alloys to manufacture electrical machine stators and rotor iron cores.

 laminated Steel